 Why Is My Cat is Eating Strange Things?

 If your cat is eating something inedible, think about how they behaved beforehand.
 Did they hunt and stalk the item?
 If so, they were fulfilling their basic instincts.

 Felines live to hunt prey, and once they’ve done so, they’ll want to sample their trophy.
 Most cats will take one bite, then move on.
 They quickly realize that there are tastier options available if they meow at their owner.

 Your cat may also be experiencing a burst of curiosity.
 When your cat sees something new, three questions run through their brain:

 - Can I mate with it?

 The final question only applies to pets that have not been spayed or neutered.
 The former queries, however, are incredibly commonplace.

 Cats love to experience new sensations, and they often use their mouths for this.
 Once animals learn everything they can through smell and hearing, the taste is all that’s left.

 Most cats will quickly learn that the item is not food.
 However, if the texture is pleasing, your cat may continue nibbling.
 This can be dangerous, potentially leading to intestinal blockages.

 The psychological condition of Pica is also extremely common in cats.
-As WebMD explains, this psychological illness leaves your pet with inexplicable cravings for nonfood items.
+This psychological illness leaves your pet with inexplicable cravings for nonfood items.